-Costs recovery
+Cost recovery

-The Tribunal has the jurisdiction (s 249) to order costs against a practitioner (and in certain cases against other parties), to reimburse in full, or in part, the costs to the profession as a whole of upholding disciplinary standards.
+The Tribunal has the jurisdiction (s 249) to order costs against the person charged (and in certain cases against other parties), to reimburse in full, or in part, the costs to the profession as a whole of upholding disciplinary standards.

 In addition there is a mandatory requirement to order the costs of the Tribunal itself, against the New Zealand Law Society (s 257).
-In the year to June 2021, these orders totalled \$111,462.50.
+In the year to 30 June 2022, these orders totalled \$134,859.